kavon/stack-rfc/README.md

 The Statepoints system can go further to support runtime systems that have a "stackless" mode, where the normal call stack is not in use.
-A second stack, represented as a pointer value in the IR, is explicity passed to the function as an argument to be used for further function calls and to return.
+A second stack, represented as a pointer value in the IR, is explicitly passed to the function as an argument to be used for further function calls and to return.

 Stackless models are often used to implement lightweight [green threads](https://en.wikipedia.org/wiki/Green_threads).